-3. Systems of Officiating (NFHS 5-1-1) - Adopted in Ohio
+4. Systems of Officiating (NFHS 5-1-1) - Adopted in Ohio

-The officials shall be a head referee and a referee, a single referee and two assistant referees, or a center referee and two side referees assisted by a timer, scorer and at least two ball holders.
-Competing schools may select one of the above systems by mutual agreement.
+The game officials shall be a head referee and a referee (dual system of officiating), a head referee and two assistant referees (diagonal system of officiating), or a center referee and two side referees (double dual system of officiating) assisted by a timer, scorer and at least two ball holders.
+An additional fourth official can also be used for the three referee systems (see fourth official sample guidelines).
+Note: Schools may choose a system by prior agreement.

-4. Officials' Shirt Color (NFHS 5-1-3) - Adopted in Ohio
+5. Officials' Shirt Color (NFHS 5-1-3) - Adopted in Ohio

 The officiating uniform for soccer officials is provided in the OHSAA Handbook for Officials, on our website (www.ohsaa.org) and within this manual.
-The uniform indicated shall be worn in all OHSAA games, regular season and the entire post-season tournament.
+The uniform indicated shall be worn in all OHSAA games, preseason, regular season and the entire post-season tournament.

-5. Time kept on field (NFHS 6-2-1) - Adopted in Ohio (in part)
+6. Time kept on field (NFHS 6-2-1) - Adopted in Ohio (in part)